Benny Burn Time: Are Benny Rolling Papers Slow-Burn?

 Pulp is a fibrous material prepared from wood and rags from various plants and makes the most common rolling papers.
 Most of the rolling papers made from traditional pulp are bleached to be white and loaded with chemical additives to regulate the color of the ash and the burning rate.
 However, the chemical additives can affect the taste, burn your lips while smoking, and can be potentially dangerous for your health.
 Fortunately, there are natural, unbleached, or unrefined pulp papers made from the same pulp as the traditional papers but with no additives.

 Rice fiber is another commonly used material for making rolling papers.
-The rice fibers are processed and pressed into slick and crisp papers that are usually thinner, transparent, and burns slower compared to pulp papers.
+The rice fibers are processed and pressed into slick and crisp papers that are usually thinner, transparent, and burn slower than pulp papers.
 Rice papers are preferred for their thinness, lack of flavor, and additives like sugar and flax.

 The legalization of cannabis has seen the rapid growth of rolling papers made from hemp since the majority of cannabis consumers have a preference as it makes the whole joint a cannabis-derived product.
 They are easy to roll due to their porosity and grip-able texture.
 They're light brown in color, thicker, and rougher than rice ones.
 Hemp papers have a moderate burn rate and don't go out as often as rice papers.
 Moreover, these papers are environmentally-friendly since hemp is a sustainable crop.

 Flax, an easy-to-make natural substance, goes way back to the 19th century when it was the only raw material used to make cigarette papers.
 Flax rolling papers are thin, easy to roll, and don't give the smoke any unwanted taste or odors.
-They have gained ground and fame as a result of the smooth and silk smoking experience they provide.
+They have gained ground and fame due to the smooth and silk smoking experience they provide.